feststelltaste/awesome-legacy-systems/readme.md

 ## Books

-- [Marianne Bellotti: Kill It with Fire (2021)](https://www.penguinrandomhouse.com/books/667571/kill-it-with-fire-by-marianne-bellotti/) - a book that give a fresh look at working with legacy systems.
+- [Marianne Bellotti: Kill It with Fire (2021)](https://www.penguinrandomhouse.com/books/667571/kill-it-with-fire-by-marianne-bellotti/) - a book that gives a fresh look at working with legacy systems.
 It contains plenty of tips to assess architectures and provides guidance as well as tips for keeping modernization plans on track.
 - [David Scott Bernstein: Beyond Legacy Code (2015)](https://pragprog.com/titles/dblegacy/beyond-legacy-code/) - a book focussing on the agile way of improving legacy code.
-It includes plenty of material regarding the improvement of processes and tips for better collaboration, too.
-If you want so see how agile methodology fits into the area of legacy system modernization, this book is for you.
+It includes plenty of material regarding improving processes and tips for better collaboration, too.
+If you want to see how agile methodology fits into the area of legacy system modernization, this book is for you.
-- [Serge Demeyer, Stéphane Ducasse and Oscar Nierstrasz: Object-Oriented Reengineering Patterns (2003)](http://scg.unibe.ch/download/oorp/) - a book with planty of patterns for tackling the challenges with legacy systems explained in great detail.
+- [Serge Demeyer, Stéphane Ducasse and Oscar Nierstrasz: Object-Oriented Reengineering Patterns (2003)](http://scg.unibe.ch/download/oorp/) - a book with plenty of patterns for tackling the challenges with legacy systems explained in great detail.
-- [Michael Feathers: Working Effectively with Legacy Code (2004)](https://learning.oreilly.com/library/view/working-effectively-with/0131177052/) - the classic book that gives you hole for your old system with many small recipes for improving your old code base.
+- [Michael Feathers: Working Effectively with Legacy Code (2004)](https://learning.oreilly.com/library/view/working-effectively-with/0131177052/) - the classic book that gives you hope for your old system with many small recipes for improving your old codebase.

 ## Blog Posts

-- [Nick Tune: Legacy Architecture Modernisation With Strategic Domain-Driven Design (2020)](https://medium.com/nick-tune-tech-strategy-blog/legacy-architecture-modernisation-with-strategic-domain-driven-design-3e7c05bb383f) - a braindump that brings serveral methods for different legacy system modernization tasks together into one framework.
+- [Nick Tune: Legacy Architecture Modernisation With Strategic Domain-Driven Design (2020)](https://medium.com/nick-tune-tech-strategy-blog/legacy-architecture-modernisation-with-strategic-domain-driven-design-3e7c05bb383f) - a braindump that brings several methods for different legacy system modernization tasks together into one framework.

 ## Podcasts